The Callback Service Options You Need to Know About to Avoid Long Hold Times

 Putting customers on hold is one of the biggest mistakes a company can make nowadays, and the longer the wait, the more your reputation will suffer.
-You don’t want your company being tagged in angry customer services tweet complaints or showing up on On Hold With, the public-shaming site for companies that subject their customers to endless wait times.
-Use a callback service instead.
+You don’t want your company being tagged in angry customer services complaints on social media or showing up on On Hold With, the public-shaming site for companies that subject their customers to endless wait times.
+And the worst thing that can happen is you lose your customers to your competition because they don’t have any wait times.
+To get around this issue, try using a callback service instead.

 Long hold times can cost you your reputation, but it’s also hard very expensive to have enough people just waiting around to answer phone calls during those random high volume periods.
 So what’s a small business owner to do?

 The best thing you can do to reduce the amount of time your customers are spending on hold and their aggravation with your company is to use a callback service.